w3c/aria-at-app/docs/database.md

 # Local Database

+To understand the current schema, you can navigate to [ARIA AT App Database Implementation](https://github.com/w3c/aria-at-app/wiki/ARIA-AT-App-Database-Implementation).

 The database migrations are managed by [Sequelize](https://sequelize.org/).
-To read and understand the schema, see the Sequelize models that represent the data in `server/models`.
+The Sequelize models that represent the data are in `server/models`.
 Each model represents a table in the database.

 ## Setting up a local database for development